observeinc/terraform-provider-observe/.github/CONTRIBUTING.md

 If the `publish` input is not set, release artifacts will be created for the job and planned S3 uploads will be logged but not copied.
 When `publish` is enabled, a GitHub Release will be created and the release artifacts will be uploaded to the Observe Terraform Registry via S3.

+**Releases are created as drafts.
+After reviewing the generated changelog, click _Publish_ to make the release available.**

 ### Prerelease

 **⚠️ Caution:** Triggering the release job on a reference other than a tag applied to a commit on the default branch will release a version of the provider using code that has not yet been tested and merged.
 Take caution to include a [prerelease suffix](https://semver.org/#spec-item-9) to ensure that users do not download these versions by default.